 Over the past few years I have thought to myself on many occasions how and why does the Battlefield Acupuncture Protocol work?
 One thing stood out that caught my attention.
 It was missed by most and others who might have noticed it just brushed it off.
 Why do the ASP® needles come in packs of 8?
 Think about this, look around in your clinic and think about all the needle brands you have used.
 How many of them come or came in packs of 8?

-This by itself may be meaningless but to me it was the last bit of information I needed to hypothesize my theory.
+This by itself may be meaningless, but to me it was the last bit of information I needed to hypothesize my theory.
 I wrote about it and published it in the quarterly acupuncture journal “Sun and Moon.”
 I was the editor of “Sun and Moon” for 6 years.
-You can read my theory in the clinical pearl section of this website.
+You can read my theory by clicking here.

 With this bit of information and seeing how well it works on your patients you will see what I mean by the ASPs® are the only needle for this protocol.